cies/qmf/README.md

     :identifier "URN:ISBN:90-73355-08-7".

 The first line includes the Dublin Core Elements vocabulary.
-The second line starts an unnamed resource, the conscutive lines describe properties their values on the unnamed resource.
+The second line starts an unnamed resource (the file it describes) the conscutive lines describe properties and their values on the unnamed resource.

 ## Overview of keywords